 “From the airport, I started fundraising for jail support (knowing that Minnesota counties have been setting outrageous bail amounts) and organizing a solidarity action in Philadelphia for two days later.
 The idea was to try to raise awareness of what was happening at Red Lake Treaty Camp and Line 3 more broadly by risking arrest myself.
 Although we were not arrested in Philadelphia, as it happened, 22 people were arrested that same morning at Red Lake Treaty Camp while engaging in a spiritual ceremony.
 I cried watching video of the violent arrests, confirmed in my commitment to keep speaking out about the Line 3 Pipeline, which is catastrophic for the climate, for the rivers of northern Minnesota, and for the Indigenous peoples of this land.” –Eileen Flanagan, Chestnut Hill Meeting, PhYM

-Are you called to join this effort on site or want to know how to take action from home?
+Want to learn more?
 Please join the following online workshops and share the invitation with your networks:

 - Roots of Injustice, Seeds of Change: Toward Right Relationship with Native Peoples.
 This is a 2-hour participatory workshop that is offered online once a month by Friends Peace Teams, with Native and non-Native facilitators.
 Purpose: Gives an overview of U.S. history from the perspective of Indigenous nations; takes participants into both heart and head and prepares them for appropriate actions.
-September 18, 4-6pm Eastern.
+November 14, 4-6pm Eastern.
 Register here.
-(Also offered October 16 and November 14 at 4-6pm Eastern).

 If you would like to share info about participating and supporting the Line 3 protests, as well as other questions, ideas, and resources, join the Friends for Right Relationship google group.
 Click here groups.google.com/g/FriendsRR and complete the “Join Request Form.”